franzbu/SkyRocket.spoon/README.md

   -- Opacity of resize canvas
   opacity = 0.3,

-  -- How much space (in percent) in the middle of each of the four window-margins do you want to reserve for limiting -- resizing windows to horizontally and vertically?
+  -- How much space (in percent) in the middle of each of the four borders of the windows do you want to reserve for limiting -- resizing windows only horizontally and vertically?
 0 disables this function, 100 disables diagonal resizing. margin = 30,

   -- Which modifiers to hold to move a window?